wombleton/gitlaw-nz/acts/C/Cluster Munitions Prohibition Act 2009.md

     (3) A person commits an offence who, in any document prepared under subsection (1), makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular.

-    (4) A person who commits an offence against subsection (2) or (3) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.
+    (4) A person who commits an offence against subsection (2) or (3) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.

-    (5) Nothing in this section applies to a person whose conduct in relation to a cluster munition is, by reason of [section 11(5)][14], not an offence against this Act.
+    (5) Nothing in this section applies to a person whose conduct in relation to a cluster munition is, by reason of [section 11(5)][13], not an offence against this Act.

-    Section 17(4): amended, on 1 July 2013, by [section 413][41] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 4---Miscellaneous provisions

 ##### 18 Attorney-General's consent to prosecutions required

-*   (1) No proceedings for any offence against [section 10][13] may be instituted in any court except with the consent of the Attorney-General.
+*   (1) No proceedings for any offence against [section 10][12] may be instituted in any court except with the consent of the Attorney-General.

-    (2) However, a person alleged to have committed an offence against [section 10][13] may be arrested, or a warrant for the person's arrest may be issued and executed, and the person may be remanded in custody or on bail, even though the Attorney-General's consent under subsection (1) has not been obtained.
+    (2) However, a person alleged to have committed an offence against [section 10][12] may be arrested, or a warrant for the person's arrest may be issued and executed, and the person may be remanded in custody or on bail, even though the Attorney-General's consent under subsection (1) has not been obtained.

-    (3) [Section 400][46] of the Crimes Act 1961 does not apply in respect of any offence against this Act.
+    (3) [Section 400][43] of the Crimes Act 1961 does not apply in respect of any offence against this Act.

 ##### 19 Regulations